In the following list, we collect frequently asked questions (FAQ) with respective questions (Q) and answers (A).

 - Q: Can I upload my paper onto arXiv?

 You can upload both accepted and rejected submissions, but only *after the camera-ready deadline*, onto arXiv.
-Please not that especially for Covid-19 papers, arXiv might require confidence intervals for performance measures.

 - Q: Are there scripts to extract the ComParE feature set with openSMILE available?

 - Q: Do I have to include test set results for the paper submission?